What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for Carolina College of Biblical Studies?

-In the 2016 - 2017 school year, regular undergrads at Carolina College of Biblical Studies were charged $5,310, prior to modifications for financial need.
-From this total, the cost of tuition was $5,040.
-The remaining $270 represents additional fees.
+In the 2018 - 2019 school year, regular undergrads at Carolina College of Biblical Studies were charged $6,253, prior to modifications for financial need.
+From this total, the cost of tuition was $6,020.
+The remaining $233 represents additional fees.
+Find out more about the net price.

 Unlike public colleges, Carolina College of Biblical Studies does not offer a tuition discount to in-state students.

-Tuition and fees cover the expense of attendance for one academic year, but don't include room and board, which will be an additional cost you will get if you decide to stay on campus.
+Fees and tuition costs quoted on this page do not include room and board, which will increase your costs.
 However, a lot of students will end up having to pay below full tuition after getting financial aid along with other discounts.

 Are Tuition and Fees Going Up or Down?